 🥡 Storage

-Store - leftover bobotie can be stored in an airtight container in the fridge for up to 4 days.
+Store - Leftover bobotie can be stored in an airtight container in the fridge for up to 4 days.
 Make sure the dish has cooled down to room temperature before storing.

-Reheat - preheat your oven to 180°C (350°F) and place the dish in the oven for 15-20 minutes, or until heated through.
+Reheat - Preheat your oven to 180°C (350°F) and place the dish in the oven for 15-20 minutes, or until heated through.
 You can also reheat individual portions in the microwave until hot.

-Freeze - it's best to freeze the beef mince only as the egg topping will change texture upon freezing.
+Freeze - It's best to freeze the beef mince only, as the egg topping will change texture upon freezing.
 The beef mince can be frozen for up to 3 months.
 Defrost in the fridge before adding the egg topping and baking.

 ❓ FAQs